An approach to categorification of some small quantum groups II: Decategorification

 With the induced quotient differential coming from $\sym_r$, it is a positive $p$-DG algebra.
 We claim that it is isomorphic to $\END_{\VC^\mu}(\FC^{(r)} \hat{\1}_\mu)$.
 In particular, $H_{\mu+1,\mu}=0$ so that $\FC^{(\mu + 1)} \hat{\1}_\mu = 0$ in $\VC^\mu$.

 Let $x_r^\mu \in \NH_r$ denote the $\mu$-th power of a dot on the rightmost strand.
-One has an explicit presentation of the nilHecke alebra $\NH_r$ as a matrix algebra over $\sym_r$ \cite[Proposition 2.16]{KLMS}, which after tensoring with $\Lambda$ coincides with the endomorphism ring of $\FC^r \1_\mu$ in $\mc{U}$.
-The isomorphism of algebras
+One has an explicit presentation of the nilHecke algebra $\NH_r$ as a matrix algebra over $\sym_r$ \cite[Proposition 2.16]{KLMS}, which after tensoring with $\Lambda$ coincides with the endomorphism ring of $\FC^r \1_\mu$ in $\mc{U}$.
+On the one hand, it follows from the cyclotomic relation \eqref{eqn-cyclotomic-rel} that there is a surjection of $p$-DG algebras\footnote{Technically, we need the fact that the matrix presentation is preserved under $\dif_1$, see \cite[3.24]{KQ}.}